IBM/wmla-assets/WMLA-learning-journey/WMLA Jounery Introduction.md

 &nbsp;

 Now you have seen all key capabilities :).
 Are you ready to get hands-on experience?
-Lets get started with the next learning module of "Elastic Distributed Training" -> <new code pattern or blog link>
+Lets get started with the next learning module of ["Elastic Distributed Training"](https://github.com/IBM/wmla-assets/blob/master/WMLA-learning-journey/elastic-distributed-training-module/Elastic-Distributed-Training-Learning-Module.md)

 &nbsp;